 Software developers can avoid the vulnerability or mitigate its effects in the following ways:

-THINK ABOUT THIS.
-Scenarios exist where success at the slow speed /=> success at normal speed.

-Where cache misses provide a significant potential hindrance, execute the application with cache disabled
+Execute with cache disabled to provide consistent timing and behaviour to avoide situations where cache misses provide a significant potential hindrance.

 For ultra-low powered devices (and for encryption-based systems in general), base the protection on more than encryption, such as obfuscation and indirection inside of the encryption protection.